BoyanZhou/LongStrain/Readme.md

     - pysam (tested with 0.16.0.1)
     - pandas (tested with 1.1.5)

-    **Note:** Kraken2, Bowtie2, and samtools need to be added to the PATH Environment Variable If you encounter issues, please try to run in an environment with these packages.
+    **Note:** Kraken2, Bowtie2, and samtools need to be added to the PATH Environment Variable.
+    If you encounter issues, please try to run in an environment with these packages.

 ## Install